 Focus on what you can control, yourself.
 That’s it.
 Get to know yourself, your reactions.
 Become aware of you.

-IT TRUELY IS SIMPLE
+IT TRULY IS SIMPLE

 I know these three practices aren’t flashy and gimmicky.
 They are simple and most likely you already know about them…you’re just not doing them.
 All three are practices rooted in traditional teachings of Yoga.
 This is Yoga for the Mind.
 Practice is the key to breaking through old patterns and beliefs to create lasting change.